Olympus E-M1 II vs Panasonic GX80

-The Olympus OM-D E-M1 Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2016 and April 2016.
+The Olympus OM-D E-M1 Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2016 and April 2016.
 Both the E-M1 II and the GX80 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (29 percent) than the Olympus E-M1 II.
 Moreover, the GX80 is markedly lighter (26 percent) than the E-M1 II.
 It is worth mentioning in this context that the E-M1 II is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.